awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 1. [Clean up your instance](#ec2-clean-up-your-instance)

 **Related tutorials**
-+ If you'd prefer to launch a Windows instance, see this tutorial in the *Amazon EC2 User Guide for Windows Instances*: [Getting started with Amazon EC2 Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html)\.
++ If you'd prefer to launch a Windows instance, see this tutorial in the *Amazon EC2 User Guide for Windows Instances*: [Get started with Amazon EC2 Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html)\.
 + If you'd prefer to use the command line, see this tutorial in the *AWS Command Line Interface User Guide*: [Using Amazon EC2 through the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-ec2.html)\.

 ## Prerequisites<a name="ec2-getstarted-prereqs"></a>